andrzejlisek/ConChat/Readme_markdown.md

 Then, the text line \(excluding the punctation character if there is list item\) is parsed using the window and current state\.

+## Asterisk and underscore

+The two characters switches the bond and italic state as following:

+* **Single character** \- Switch the **italic state** to opposite\.
+* **Double character** \- Switch the **bold state** to opposite\.
+* **Triple character** \- Switch the **bold state** and **italic state** to opposite\.
+Works only if both states are disabled or both states are enabled\.

+The characters switches the state or will be printed as are debending on previous and next character\.
+The asterisk and underscore switches the state under the following conditions:

+* Enable state:
+  * Previous character is space or special, the next character is letter or special\.
+  * Previous character is letter, the next character is letter, works for asterisk only\.
+  * Code state is disabled\.
+  * Not within the block state\.
+* Disable state:
+  * Previous character is letter or special, the next character is space or special\.
+  * Previous character is letter, the next character is letter, works for asterisk only\.
+  * Code state is disabled\.
+  * Not within the block state\.

+The special character is every character other than space, letter and digit\.

 ## Single character

 The single character can be detected by read last three characters\.
 To interprets the character as formatting character, the character can not be repeated\.